Visual Workplace – 5 Strategies that Work

 - As Close to Subject as Possible – In most cases, you want the visual information to be as close to the subject it is addressing as possible.
 So, if you put an aisle sign up to let people know what is stored in an area, make sure it is clear that the sign is for the proper aisle.

 - Put Controls Behind Instructions – If you’re using a sign to give safety controls for a specific job, consider placing them behind the job instructions.
 This way, whenever someone takes the instructions for a specific job, they will immediately see the controls as well.

 - Easy to See – You need to make sure that the visual information is easy to see and read from the location where it is needed.
 For example, having a sign hanging from the ceiling that says vehicles may be driving in an area might not be a good idea.
-Instead, using floor marking tape (which you can purchase here) to show this information is much more effective.
+Instead, using floor marking tape to show this information is much more effective.

 - Proper Lighting – Similar to the previous point, you need to choose the location so that it is properly illuminated otherwise people won’t be able to see it.

 Many signs in facilities give general information about the subject that they are providing information about, which is a good start.
 To take it a step further, however, you can add actual examples to signs in many cases.

 One way to do this on a sign that instructs readers to always use the proper labels on containers before filling them could be to put an actual label on the sign so they can see what it looks like.
 This is a simple process which can be done by printing off a sample label on your industrial label printer.
 Adding it to the sign will make it very clear to the reader what they are supposed to be doing.

 You can even give two or more examples so they know what to choose from.
 Having a safety sign that says something like, “Use this Label for Corrosive Chemicals or this Label for Non-Corrosive Chemicals” can be very helpful.
 Placing the specific label just after or under each option will make it very simple for the readers to understand.